Easter Rising: Tuesday and Wednesday

 The principal rebel positions at the GPO, the Four Courts, Jacob's Factory and Boland's Mill saw little action.
 The British surrounded and bombarded them rather than assault them directly.
 One Volunteer in the GPO recalled, "we did practically no shooting as there was no target".
+Entertainment ensued within the factory, "everybody merry & cheerful", bar the "occasional sniping", noted one Volunteer.
 However, where the rebels dominated the routes by which the British tried to funnel reinforcements into the city, there was fierce fighting.

-At 5:25PM Volunteers Eamon Martin, Garry Holohan, Robert Beggs, Sean Cody, Dinny O'Callaghan, Charles Shelley, Peadar Breslin and five others attempted to occupy Broadstone railway station on Church Street, the attack was unsuccessful and Martin was injured.
+At 5:25 PM a dozen Volunteers, including Eamon Martin, Garry Holohan, Robert Beggs, Sean Cody, Dinny O'Callaghan, Charles Shelley, and Peadar Breslin, attempted to occupy Broadstone railway station on Church Street.
+The attack was unsuccessful and Martin was injured.

 On Wednesday morning, hundreds of British troops encircled the Mendicity Institution, which was occupied by 26 Volunteers under Seán Heuston.
 British troops advanced on the building, supported by snipers and machine-gun fire, but the Volunteers put up stiff resistance.
 Eventually, the troops got close enough to hurl grenades into the building, some of which the rebels threw back.
 Exhausted and almost out of ammunition, Heuston's men became the first rebel position to surrender.
 Heuston had been ordered to hold his position for a few hours, to delay the British, but had held on for three days.

 Reinforcements were sent to Dublin from Britain and disembarked at Kingstown on the morning of Wednesday 26 April.
 Heavy fighting occurred at the rebel-held positions around the Grand Canal as these troops advanced towards Dublin.
-More than 1,000 Sherwood Foresters were repeatedly caught in a cross-fire trying to cross the canal at Mount Street Bridge.
+More than 1,000 Sherwood Foresters were repeatedly caught in a crossfire trying to cross the canal at Mount Street Bridge.
 Seventeen Volunteers were able to severely disrupt the British advance, killing or wounding 240 men.
 Despite there being alternative routes across the canal nearby, General Lowe ordered repeated frontal assaults on the Mount Street position.
 The British eventually took the position, which had not been reinforced by the nearby rebel garrison at Boland's Mills, on Thursday, but the fighting there inflicted up to two-thirds of their casualties for the entire week for a cost of just four dead Volunteers.
 It had taken nearly nine hours for the British to advance 300 yd.

 On Wednesday Linenhall Barracks on Constitution Hill was burnt down under the orders of Commandant Edward Daly to prevent its reoccupation by the British.